vkstah/passman/README.md

 # Vault

 Vault is a lightweight and ultra-simple password manager built with Python for my personal use.
+It allows you to create a centralized and locally hosted vault for all your passwords that can be accessed using a master password.
+In addition to the master password, a secret key (sometimes called device secret) is also required, to add an additional layer of security.

 ## Features

-Under construction. 🔧

-- Add, edit or remove credentials
+- Add, edit or remove credentials (username, password)
 - Copy credentials to clipboard without ever displaying them on the terminal
-- Automatic script timeout after X amount of seconds for additional layer of security
+- Automatic script timeout after X amount of seconds for additional security
+- Stores AES encrypted credentials into a [PostgreSQL](https://www.postgresql.org/) database

 ## Requirements